 The glass on the rear side is complimented with abstract lines giving you the futuristic feel.
 The copper vents are not actually vents [as seen on JerryRigEverything], but they do serve the purpose of enhancing the look and feel.
-I kinda didn't like the fingerprint sensor shape, but on daily usage, I got used to it.
+I kinda didn’t like the fingerprint sensor shape, but on a daily usage, I got used to it.

 Anyway, you might not need it, as the ROG phone has got the super-fast face UNLOCK as similar to that of OnePlus 6.
 Just wanted you to know that it doesn’t work in low-light/dark.